iEDI-hnet/FastSeriesDoc/Writerside/topics/partners/import-customers.md

-# Importing Customers List from CSV
+# Importing Customers or Suppliers List from CSV

 ## Before You Start
 ### Requirements
-1. CSV file with customers data.
+1. CSV file with customers or suppliers data.
 2. First row must have field names and these column names must match your product fields.
-3. Customer Name and Customer Number fields are required for new customers.
+3. Customer Name (Supplier Name) and Customer Number (Supplier Number)fields are required for new customers (supplier).
 4. Other fields are optional.
 5. Required fields can't contain empty cells.